 You might also develop a psychological addiction to Molly.
 This might happen when you begin to crave the euphoric feeling a dose provides.
 A dependency could even require you to enroll in an ecstasy addiction rehab program.

 People feel exhausted after coming down from an ecstasy high.
-So if someone you know is often very tired and has no reasonable explanation for it, Molly use could be the problem.
+So if someone you know is often very tired and has no reasonable explanation for it, Molly abuse could be the problem.

-Sleep disorders are also common among Molly users.
+Sleep disorders are also common among those abusing Molly.
 Even after a crash, users typically cannot fall asleep for several hours afterward.
 The ensuing disruption in one’s sleep schedule can result in lost time from work and a general slacking off of family obligations.

 Someone actively using MDMA will experience certain physical signs.
 These can include chills, nausea, increased heart rate, and muscle cramping.